callstackincubator/rebolt-navigation/README.md

 > a fast, declarative navigation for react native

-We're looking forward to seeing your feedback or questions on:
+We're looking forward to seeing your feedback or questions on Discord

 ![Discord](https://img.shields.io/discord/426714625279524876.svg)

 ## Getting started